ZhenyaKh/coco-beholder/README.md

 per-packet one-way delay plot for the setup in the [drawing][1].

-Average plots are averaged per an aggregation time interval: any positive float number supplied with `-i` argument or 0.5 seconds by default.
+Average plots are averaged per an aggregation time interval: any positive float number supplied with `-i` argument or 0.5 second by default.

 Average Jain's index plot always contains one curve that is computed over the curves present in the corresponding average throughput plot.